resucutie/beyond-software/public/assets/index.md

 :c-pc: `:c-pc:` - Runs on all PC platforms
 :c-mobile: `:c-mobile` - Runs on all mobile platforms
-:c-web: `:c-web` - Runs on a website
+:c-web: `:c-web` - Runs on all browsers
 :c-android: `:c-android:` - Runs on Android
 :c-ios: `:c-ios:` - Runs on iOS
+:c-appletv: `:c-appletv` - Supports Apple TV
 :c-windows: `:c-windows:` - Runs on Windows
 :c-macos: `:c-macos:` - Runs on MacOS
 :c-linux: `:c-linux:` - Runs on Linux
+:c-cli: `:c-cli` - Application only avaiable in CLI form
+:c-chrome: `:c-chrome:` - Runs on Chrome
+:c-firefox: `:c-firefox:` - Runs on Firefox
 :c-ads: `:c-ads:` - Contains ads
 :c-freemium: `:c-freemium:` - Is a program that contains a Freemium payment model
 :c-paid: `:c-paid:` - Is a paid program